ndang562/ndang562.github.io/essays/coding.md

 ## Reflection

 In conclusion, coding standards play a crucial role in software development.
 ESLint is a powerful tool that helps developers write consistent and clean code by identifying and reporting on patterns in the code.
 While ESLint can be painful at times, it is also useful in identifying and correcting issues that may not be immediately apparent.
-Ultimately, following coding standards and best practices helps ensure that the code is consistent, readable, and maintainable.
+Ultimately, embracing coding standards and leveraging tools like ESLint is more than a mere matter of preference, it’s a commitment to excellence.
+By adhering to established conventions and embracing best practices, developers pave the way for codebases that are not only consistent and readable but also eminently maintainable.
+Within the expansive landscape of software development, coding standards stand out as the foundation guaranteeing coherence, clarity, and enduring quality within the coding.